 These trainings are for yoga teachers who would like to work with individuals or communities with trauma.
 They are also for clinicians, therapists, social workers, educators, medical personnel, first responders, non-profit employees or volunteers, or anyone else who would like to integrate basic yoga tools into their work or lives to support greater health and well-being.

 Ingrained in all Collective Resilience trainings is the understanding that systemic patterns of trauma, privilege, marginalization and oppression (such as poverty, racism, ableism, and homophobia among others) must be addressed in order to cultivate healing for all individuals.
-This philosophy is unpacked in-depth in Foundations in Yoga & Social Justice (FYSJ)*
+This philosophy is unpacked in-depth in Trauma & Embodied Social Justice.